kenspirit/enjoi/README.md

 ### Schema Support

-`enjoi` does not support all of json-schema.
+`json2Joi` does not support all of json-schema.

 Here is a list of some known missing keyword support still being worked on: